o3de/o3de.org/content/docs/user-guide/assets/pipeline/asset-builders.md

 Read more about [intermediate assets here.](/docs/user-guide/assets/pipeline/intermediate-assets/) Read more about [job dependencies here.](/docs/user-guide/assets/pipeline/asset-dependencies-and-identifiers/#job-dependencies)

-This is an uncommon situation, so we're looking for use cases to help guide improvements to be made in this area.
-If you have a need to load a product asset during the create jobs step of asset processing, please create [a ticket](https://github.com/o3de/o3de/issues) or reach out in the [O3DE Discord](https://{{< links/o3de-discord >}})
+If you have a need to load a product asset during the create jobs step of asset processing, its recommended you discuss your use case with the O3DE community.
+Please create [a ticket](https://github.com/o3de/o3de/issues) or reach out in the [O3DE Discord](https://{{< links/o3de-discord >}})

 ### Load other source assets or non-asset files